numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

-The average runtime (|aRT|), introduced in [PRI1997]_ as ENES and analyzed in [AUG2005]_ as success performance and referred to as ERT in [HAN2009ex]_, estimates the expected runtime of the restart algorithm given in :eq:`RTrestart` within the COCO_ framework.
+The average runtime (|aRT|), introduced in [PRI1997]_ as ENES and analyzed in [AUG2005]_ as success performance and referred to as ERT in [HAN2009ex]_, estimates the expected runtime of the restart algorithm given in :eq:`RTrestart`.
+Generally, the set of trials is generated by varying |thetai| only.

 Computation
 -----------